BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > A regression by the Chief's offense or a lengthy Melvin Gordon holdout may be the only things that can possibly keep Jeff out of the playoffs this year

 Oh, Jeff, you poetic, noble land-mermaid, I'm sorry this has happened to you again.
 I feel partially responsible that in my rush to crown Jeff preseason champion, I did not foresee the tornado of severed limbs that would befall him.
 Tyreek Hill, Ben Roethlisberger, Hunter Henry, Alshon Jeffrey, and Tyrell Williams are just some of the players injured on Jeff's watch.
 Last year's Mr. Unlucky has outdone himself this time, as despite having a championship team in his infirmary, Jeff will need to pull himself out of an early season hole.
 Luckily, he should make some good money now that his life story is being made into a major motion picture.
-A heartwarming tale of a down-on-his-luck underdog that audiences are rooting for, Joker is coming to theaters October 4th.
+A heartwarming tale of a down-on-his-luck underdog that audiences are rooting for, Joker is coming to theaters on October 4th.

 ### 11 - Eat Dawg Eat